-Summer School at the Central University of Tibetan Studies
+Spring School at the Central University Tibetan Studies, India

-In addition they attend a number of incidental lectures on Tibetan politics, art history and iconography, music and medicine.
-This programme is taught entirely by the teaching staff of the Central University of Tibetan Studies.
-The students also participate in a number of ancillary activities, including an Indian classical music concert, tours of Varanasi and travel to important Buddhist sites India, including Bodh Gaya, Raj Gir and the ruins of Nalanda University.
+Students will attend a number of incidental lectures on Tibetan politics, art history and iconography, music and medicine.
+The program is taught entirely by the teaching staff of the Central University of Tibetan Studies and students participate in a number of ancillary activities, including an Indian classical music concert, tours of Varanasi and travel to important Buddhist sites India, including Bodh Gaya, Raj Gir and the ruins of Nalanda University.

-Postgraduate students enrolled at the University of Tasmania and University of Tasmania teaching staff are also eligible to spend up to one year in residence at the Central University of Tibetan Studies and/or at the Institute of Buddhist Dialectics pursuing their own research.
+Postgraduate students enrolled at the University of Tasmania and University of Tasmania teaching staff may be eligible to spend up to one year in residence at the Central University of Tibetan Studies and/or at the Institute of Buddhist Dialectics pursuing their own research.

 You will study Buddhist philosophy as it is presented in the Tibetan tradition, though of course condensed into a brief, three week presentation instead of the fifteen years over which it is studied in preparation for a Geshe degree!
 The course will begin by explaining 'taking refuge', and will introduce all of the fundamental philosophical ideas common to all Buddhist philosophical schools before examining the distinctive features of each of the major Mahayana schools of India and Tibet.
 By the end of the course you will have a comprehensive overview of Buddhist philosophy and the tradition as it is seen by Tibetan scholars.

-This course exposes you to Tibetan history from two distinct perspectives.
-First the history of Tibet will be presented as it is understood within the culture, as a religious and often mythical history of the origins of the Tibetan people, of the transmission of Buddhism to Tibet and of the major religious lineages.
+Tibetan History and Cultureexposes you to Tibetan history from two distinct perspectives.
+First, the history of Tibet will be presented as it is understood within the culture, as a religious and often mythical history of the origins of the Tibetan people, of the transmission of Buddhism to Tibet and of the major religious lineages.
 The second half of the course will adopt more modern Western techniques to explore the political history of Tibet from its earliest periods to the present, with special emphasis on the early Tibetan monarchy, the establishment of the authority of the Dalai Lamas and the structure of the theocracy, and on Tibet's relations to its neighbours, especially China.
 This course will not only teach you about Tibetan history, but about the different ways in which people conceive of their own history and construct historical narratives.

 Each year we arrange a number of supplementary lectures on special topics, depending upon which scholars happening to be visiting CIHTS and on the availability of regular and visiting professors at the Institute itself.
 In the past these lectures have covered topics in Tibetan medicine and astrology; art history and iconography; Buddhism in everyday life; Tibetan exile political structures; the cultures of Himalayan India; Tibetan music and dance; Buddhism and nonviolence; engaged Buddhism; the Western sangha; women in Tibetan orders.
 We cannot predict in advance just how many of these lectures there will be, or what their topics will be, but we can promise a rich program.
 We will also schedule regular discussion sessions with your teachers in which you can ask questions, and pursue points raised in classes.